PokemonAutomation/SwSh-Arduino/Documentation/SerialPrograms/ShinyHuntAutonomous-Overworld.md

 Reset the game if you go this long without any encounters.
 This allows the program to recover if it gets stuck.

-Be aware that open reset, all existing spawned overworld Pokémon will have the same stats from before.
+Be aware that upon reset, all existing spawned overworld Pokémon will have the same stats from before.
 Thus they will be repeat encounters.

 ### Time Rollback: